A two-step approach was proposed, involving:

 EDA is involved in the European Defence Fund (EDF) at two levels:

-In the preparatory work for the launch of the Fund on 1 January 2021, EDA is involved namely in the two precursor programmes which prepare the ground for the two EDF ‘windows’:
+In the preparatory work for the launch of the Fund on 1 January 2021, EDA is involved namely in the two precursor programmes which prepare the ground for the two EDF ‘dimensions’:

-- the ‘research window’ where EDA managed and implemented the European Commission’s Preparatory Action on Defence Research (PADR) from 2017-2020.
-The Agency did so on the basis of a Delegation Agreement signed with the European Commission in May 2017.
+- the ‘research dimension’ where EDA is managing and implementing the European Commission’s Preparatory Action on Defence Research (PADR) from 2017.
+The Agency does so on the basis of a Delegation Agreement signed with the European Commission in May 2017.
 The PADR was preceded by the Pilot Project (PP), the first EU-funded defence research activity, which was completed in 2019;